pgalko/BambooAI/README.md

 - If the question can be resolved by code, the agent determines whether the necessary data is contained within the provided dataset, requires downloading from an external source, or if the question is of a generic nature and data is not required.
 - The agent then chooses its approach accordingly.
 It formulates an algorithm, expressed as a task list, to serve as a blueprint for the analysis.
 - The original question is modified to align with this algorithm.
 The agent performs a semantic search against a vector database for similar questions.
 - Any matching questions found are appended to the prompt as examples.
-GPT-3.5 or GPT-4 is then used to generate code based on the algorithm.
+GPT-3.5, GPT-4 or a local OSS model is then used to generate code based on the algorithm.

 **4. Debugging, Execution, and Error Correction**
 - If the generated code needs debugging, GPT-4 is engaged.
-- The code is executed using GPT-3,GPT-4 or a local OS model, and if errors occur, the agent logs the error message and refers it back to the LLM (GPT-3 or GPT-4, depending on the ```llm_switch_code``` parameter) for correction.
+- The code is executed, and if errors occur, the agent logs the error message and refers it back to the LLM for correction.
 - This process continues until successful code execution.

 **5. Results, Ranking, and Knowledge Base Build**